Info Hub

 -

-- FEFAC Guidelines The FEFAC Soy Sourcing Guidelines, launched in 2015, define a baseline for what the European feed industry considers to qualify as responsible soy.
-The guidelines are not a responsible soy standard but mean to facilitate market transparency
+- FEFAC Soy Sourcing Guidelines 2.0 (2021) The FEFAC Soy Sourcing Guidelines, the first version launched in 2015, defined a baseline for what the European feed industry considers to qualify as responsible soy, basically controlling on legal complaince.
+The guidelines are not a responsible soy standard but mean to facilitate market transparency.
+This link leads to the update in 2021, containing some new criteria and including an outline how to define conversion free sourcing.

 -